What is harm reduction?

 Harm reduction strategies, such as biohazard containers, needle exchanges, safe sex supplies and harm reduction supportive literature, are important elements in our clients’ recovery journeys.

 At LOFT, we recognize that total abstinence may not be immediately attainable or desired by some of our clients.
-Our aim is to assist clients in making healthier choices and learning how to reduce harm to themselves and those around them.
+Therefore, our aim is to assist clients in making healthier choices and learning how to reduce harm to themselves and those around them.
 Our goal is to meet people where they are at, with zero judgement.

 Harm reduction supports the idea that those with addiction or substance use issues should be treated with dignity and respect and have a wide selection of treatment options in order to make an informed decision about their individual needs and what would be the most effective for them, while also reducing the harms.